Scottish Onshore Wind Sector Deal Update: Community

 Work Update

-• Work on a standard approach to the financial management of community benefit funds will begin later in 2024.
+- Work on a standard approach to the financial management of community benefit funds has begun with a short-life Task and Finish group.
+A proposal for standardised reporting is expected to be published in Q3 2024.